matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 before the list is truncated is determined freely by the server.

-For instance, the below example shows an event with five bundled relations: three thumbsup reaction annotations, one replace, and one reference.
+For instance, the below example shows an event with five bundled relations: three thumbsup reaction annotations, one replace, and a truncated list of references, of which only one is bundled (because `next_batch` is present).

 These are just non-normative examples of what the aggregation for these relation types could look like, and their MSCs might end up with